Specialism

 The act also makes clear that the biodiversity gain plan should address how adverse impacts on habitats have been minimised.
 After avoiding harm, biodiversity improvements can be delivered through habitat creation or enhancement.

-Moreover, the legislation states that the onsite biodiversity increases can only be considered part of the post-development biodiversity value if they will be maintained for at least 30 years following the completion of the development.
-At this point, though, it’s still unclear how the council will be monitoring that maintenance in practice.
+Developers are required to ensure that on-site biodiversity gains are maintained for at least 30 years following development completion.
+However, specific mechanisms for council monitoring of this maintenance are still being clarified.
+At this point, it’s still unclear how the council will be monitoring that maintenance in practice.

 As with the demands of transportation and fire safety requirements, we recommend appointing a specialist consultant to advise and craft your biodiversity gain plan, given the complex requirements around habitat quality as well as the 30-year maintenance timeline.
-The cost of this will vary depending on the size and intensity of the development site, but is likely to start at around £450 and up.
+The cost of this will vary depending on the size and intensity of the development site.

-Your consultant will use the DEFRA biodiversity metric to calculate the relative biodiversity value of any habitat.
+Your consultant will use the Department for Environment Food and Rural Affairs (DEFRA) biodiversity metric to calculate the relative biodiversity value of any habitat.
 Measured in terms of “biodiversity units,” the metric is a document made explicitly for this purpose, produced and published by the Secretary of State.

 This might involve contributing to a biodiversity register or purchasing biodiversity credits.
 Where off-site repayment is approved, the DEFRA metric will be used to calculate how many “biodiversity units” a developer will need to pay for in order to offset their biodiversity loss.